isomerpages/govtech-corp/media/technews/_posts/2023-07-07-post-Generative AI: Where it can go wrong.md

 a whole bunch of other tests.</p>
 <p>Soon you’re wondering: Can I use ChatGPT to hack it?</p>
 <p>Well, you won’t be the first one.</p>
-<p>With ChatGPT reaching 100 million monthly users in January 2023, students
+<p>With ChatGPT processing over 1 billion queries per day, students and employees
-and employees have been using it to reduce their workload.</p>
+all over the world have been using it to reduce their workload.</p>
 <p>AI models like ChatGPT are known as ‘Generative AI’, and yes, they’ve
 gained considerable attention for their ability to generate diverse content, ranging from articles and photos to artwork and code.</p>